30 Days of Serving and Sharing: Goodness & Kindness

 - Fill a coffee mug with a bag of gourmet hot chocolate or a gift card to a local coffee shop or bakery.
 Then, secretly put the items on the desk of the person who irritates you the most at work.

 - Choose to have a good attitude this week with the people in an area where you tend to struggle.
 This may be when you deal with other drivers, a sales associate, a classmate, a client, or a coworker.
+Show grace.
 Forgive.
 Smile more.
 Give positive encouragement.
 Take the first step in creating a better relationship.

 More ideas